Darthpbal/helperToolsAndFiles/products/shoppingPrices/cpp/README.md

  - [ ] Streamline the display function to use less commands/typing
  - [ ] add an "edit entry" function for correcting entries in program
  - [ ] Add "appending/removing item" function in C++ as well as in javascript on the page for editing at the store
+ - [ ] Add a "store" class to continuously update and average taxes from real data and to seperate different store apparent tax amount.
+Also helps manage different effects of different memberships